10 Best Protein Shakes for Weight Loss of 2026

 Thorne’s Whey Protein Isolate powder is an excellent choice for anyone looking for a flavored, high-quality whey protein powder to mix easily into shakes, smoothies, or other liquids.
 We like that this product is third-party tested for quality and safety by NSF, so you can feel comfortable that the product contains what the label says.

 While this is a high-quality protein option, it has a few extra ingredients.
 These include two types of gums to help with texture, a small amount of cane sugar with 1 g of added sugar per serving, and some stevia.
-Each scoop also contains small amounts of bromelain and papain, which are enzymes that help you digest protein.
+Each scoop also contains small amounts of bromelain and papain, which are enzymes that help digest protein.

 Pros